 Meanwhile, Meade’s reinforced army, now numbering close to 95,000 soldiers, crept to within a mile of the Confederate line over the next five days.
 By July 12, Meade had his army in position and began probing the Rebel defenses.
 The next day heavy skirmishing erupted.
 On July 14, Meade ordered a general advance by four divisions, but he had lost the opportunity to destroy Lee’s army.
 By July 13, the river had fallen enough to allow the Confederates to retreat.
 That night Longstreet’s Corps crossed over a newly constructed bridge at Falling Waters.
 By morning, Ewell’s Corps and most of Hill’s Corps had forded the river at Williamsport.

 With Brigadier General George A. Custer’s brigade in the vanguard, on the morning of July 14, Union cavalry divisions commanded by Buford and Kilpatrick attacked Lee’s rearguard, commanded by Major General Henry Heth, north of the Potomac near Falling Waters.
 A premature assault by two Federal squadrons alerted the Rebels to the impending onslaught, enabling them to mount a more spirited defense than might otherwise have been possible.
 Still, the Yankees captured over 500 Confederate soldiers before Heth’s division could cross the river on the pontoon bridge.

 The final action in the Battle of Williamsport occurred on July 16, 1863, when Brigadier General David M. Gregg’s cavalry division approached the Confederate brigades of Brigadier General Fitzhugh Lee and Colonel J.R.
 Chambliss guarding the Potomac River Crossing at Shepherdstown, West Virginia.
 After several unsuccessful assaults, Gregg withdrew at nightfall.

 The Battle of Williamsport was arguably more important for what did not happen, as opposed to what did.
-Much to the chagrin of his superiors, including President Lincoln, Meade’s measured pursuit of the trapped Confederate army enabled Lee to hang on long enough to escape across the Potomac after the rain-swollen waters receded.
+Much to the dismay of his superiors, including President Lincoln, Meade’s measured pursuit of the trapped Confederate army enabled Lee to hang on long enough to escape across the Potomac after the rain-swollen waters receded.
 Coupled with Ulysses S. Grant’s victory at Vicksburg, Meade may have lost an opportunity to end the Civil War in 1863, two years before its actual conclusion.